exonum/exonum-doc/src/get-started/design-overview.md

   validators) and
   signing network messages (for validators and auditors)
-- **Administrative key** is specific to validators and is used for administrative tasks (such as voting for configuration updates)
+- **Administrative key** is specific to validators and is used for administrative tasks (such as voting for configuration updates).

 Services may utilize additional key pairs, including from other cryptosystems.
 For example, the anchoring service defines an additional secp256k1 key pair